-Environmental compliance for the San Francisco Oakland Bay Bridge (SFOBB) East Span project has accomplished several milestones during the first quarter of 2012.
-The tasks for the current quarters are focused on mitigation monitoring and environmental permitting.
+Overall environmental compliance for the San Francisco-Oakland Bay Bridge (SFOBB) East Span project has been a success during the second quarter of 2012.
+The tasks for the current quarter are focused on mitigation monitoring and environmental permitting.
 Key successes in this quarter are as follows:

 Bird monitoring was conducted weekly in all active construction areas.
 Monitors did not observe any indication that birds were disturbed due to the east span construction activities.
+Nesting bird surveys of the SAS, Skyway and Oakland Touchdown were conducted six days a week.
+The goal of this monitoring is to prevent potential impacts to nesting birds from construction activities.

-Peregrine falcon monitoring for the 2011/2012 nesting season began on December 6, 2011, and will continue through June 2012.
-The resident pair of peregrine falcons has nested on pier E3 of the existing SFOBB.
-The nest is just below the lower deck, on a north-facing ledge of the south tower leg.
+Peregrine falcon monitoring for the 2010/2011 nesting season began on December 6, 2011 and will be continued through August 2012.
+The resident pair of peregrine falcons originally nested on Pier E3 of the existing SFOBB.
+The nest was just below the lower deck, on a north-facing ledge of the south tower leg.
 Due to the limited visibility of the nest, monitors were not able to determine the exact date eggs were laid or the total number of eggs.
-Based on the pair's behavior, monitors determined that eggs were laid on between March 9th and 11th.
-It is anticipated young will hatch around April 13th and take their first flight 30 to 35 days after hatching between May 13th to 19th.
+Based on the pair's behavior, monitors determined that eggs were laid on March 9th -11th.
+The anticipated hatch date was April 13th, after which the young in the nest should have been visible.
+By the first week of May, with no observation of young, monitors asserted that the clutch (nest) most likely failed.
+On May 10, 2012 a biologist with the Santa Cruz Predatory Bird Group accessed the nest site to confirm the status of the nest.
+A single non-viable egg was discovered.